 Help the heart beat more effectively

 Regulate irregular heartbeats

 In some cases, dilated cardiomyopathy due to viral causes improves over time.
 In other cases, the condition worsens and a heart transplant may be considered.
-Consult your child's health care provider for more information regarding the specific outlook for your child.
+Talk to your child's healthcare provider for more information about his or her specific outlook.

 In hypertrophic cardiomyopathy, the muscle of the heart becomes thicker than normal, obstructing blood flow to the rest of the body.

 The thickened muscle can also affect the mitral valve, which separates the left atrium and the left ventricle.
 The valve becomes leaky, allowing blood to move backwards from the left ventricle into the left atrium, instead of forward to the rest of the body.

 Hypertrophic cardiomyopathy is often inherited.
 About one-half of children with the disease have a parent or sibling with varying degrees of left ventricular muscle or ventricular wall enlargement, although relatives may or may not have symptoms.

 Children with hypertrophic cardiomyopathy may have symptoms that increase with exertion or symptoms may be unpredictable.